Frances Ritchie: Helen House Hospice

 In 1982, while she was at All Saints Convent in Oxford, she founded Helen House, a children's hospice, inspired by two-year-old Helen Worswick.
 Sister Frances met Worswick following surgery to remove a brain tumour, leaving her severely disabled.
 The friendship which developed between Frances and Worswick and her parents proved the inspiration for the world's first children's hospice.
-More information on the work of Helen House today can be found at the Helen House website.
-A full account of the history of Helen House can be found in A House Called Helen, written by Helen's mother, Jacqueline Worswick.

 The hospice was created to offer respite care with or without family members, stepped discharge from hospital and end of life care for children from birth to 16.
 Practical and emotional support for the whole family for as many years as they needed were integral in the philosophy.
 The concept has now been replicated on all continents.

 Douglas House

 Recognising that young people with progressive life-shortening conditions were living much longer than they might once have done, Sister Frances went on to found Douglas House, a "respice" for people between the ages of 16 and 35 with life-shortening conditions.
 Named after a young man who had stayed many times in Helen House until he died aged 26, the house was opened by the Queen, accompanied by the Duke of Edinburgh in 2004.
 It is built in the same grounds as Helen House.

 Sister Frances's involvement with Helen & Douglas House came to an end in 2013 due to unproven allegations of abuse; she was never charged and the allegations were not associated with the hospices.
 In 2018, amidst the charity's financial problems, she called for her role as a trustee to be reinstated, so that she could help resolve the problems but this was not granted.

 Sister Frances is author of a book entitled Just My Reflection ... helping families to do things their way when their child dies first published in 1997.